CSIRO-enviro-informatics/geosparql-ext-ont/README.md

 # GeoSPARQL Extensions Ontology
-This is an extension to the [GeoSPARQL](http://www.opengeospatial.org/standards/geosparql) OWL ontology that includes details GeoSPARQL doesn't have for indicating spatial resolution, areas, proportional relations (area overlaps) and roles for multiple `Geometry` objects relating to a single `Feature`.
+This is an extension to the [GeoSPARQL](http://www.opengeospatial.org/standards/geosparql) OWL ontology that includes details GeoSPARQL doesn't have for indicating spatial resolution, areas, proportional relations (e.g. area overlaps) and roles for multiple `Geometry` objects relating to a single `Feature`.

-This extension is mostly built on GeoSPARQL but it also defined specialised versions of the Sensor, Observation, Sample, and Actuator (SOSA) Ontology's *ObservableProperty* class for spatial properties of spatial features, such as *Area*.
+This extension is mostly built on GeoSPARQL but it also uses elements from [QUDT](http://www.qudt.org/release2/qudt-catalog.html) and the [AGLDWG datatypes vocabulary](http://catalogue.linked.data.gov.au/resource/116).

 ## Status